matthall8/matthall8/README.md

 # Hi, I'm Matt 👋

-**AI Engineer.
-I've built production LLM apps, agentic systems and a fine-tuned VLM.
-I take ML from research to production.**
+**AI Engineer who takes ML projects from research to production including LLM apps, agentic systems and a fine-tuned VLM.**

 I'm CTO & Co-Owner at [Street Garms](https://streetgarms.com), a UK vintage clothing retailer, and Founder at [Nomadic Digital](https://www.nomadicdigital.co.uk/), an AI Strategy, Engineering and Marketing agency.

 I build and ship the AI systems behind both businesses including a fine-tuned vision-language model, agentic workflows and the MLOps stack underneath them.
 Recently I achieved a Distinction in a Level 7 AI Data Specialist course (Master's equivalent).
-I build daily with Claude Code.

 ## 🔨 What I've built